plemaillet/read_spectral_data/README.md

 | Lung | J7 |
 | Uterine Cervix | B10 |

 It outputs the CIE1931 XYZ and CIE1976 L\*a\*b\* coordinates and their covariance matrices.
-It also outputs the sRGB coordinates and the tissue color truth as a tiff image.
+It also outputs the sRGB coordinates of the image.

 ## Disclaimer